Insurgency in Khyber Pakhtunkhwa: Lal Masjid siege and truce broken

 Under pressured, Musharraf moved the army in large concentration of troops into Waziristan and engaged in fierce clashes with militants in which at least 100 militants were killed, including wanted terrorist and former Guantanamo Bay detainee, Abdullah Mehsud.
 The militants also struck back by attacking Army convoys, security check points and sending suicide bombers killing dozens of soldiers and police and over 100 civilians.
 In one month of fighting during the period from 24 July to 24 August 2007, 250 militants and 60 soldiers were killed.
 On 2 September 2007, just a few dozen militants led by Baitullah Mehsud managed to ambush a 17-vehicle army convoy and captured an estimated 247 soldiers without a shot being fired, an event that shocked the nation.
 Several officers were among the captured, the public criticism grew hard on Musharraf.

 After the army returned to Waziristan, they garrisoned the areas and set up check-points, but the militants hit hard.
 In mid-September, the TTP and other forces attacked a number of Pakistan army outposts all across North and South Waziristan.
 This resulted in some of the heaviest fighting of the war.
 Following the Lal Masjid Siege, the first outpost was attacked and overrun by the militants resulting in the capture of 12 Pakistani soldiers.
-The next day on 13 September 2007, a suicide bomber in Tarbela Ghazi attacked a Pakistan army base, destroying the main mess hall and killing 20 members of the SSG Karrar Commando Unit; Pakistan's most elite army unit.
+The next day on 13 September 2007, a suicide bomber in Tarbela Ghazi attacked a Pakistan army base, destroying the main mess hall and killing 20 members of the Special Service Group's Zarrar Commando Unit; Pakistan's most elite army unit.
 A series of attacks ensued and by 20 September 2007, a total of five Pakistan Army military outposts had been overrun and more than 25 soldiers captured.
 More than 65 soldiers were either killed or captured and almost 100 wounded.
 A little over two weeks later, the Army responded with helicopter gunships and ground troops.
 They hit militant positions near the town of Mir Ali.
 In heavy fighting over four days, 257 people were killed, including 175 militants, 47 soldiers and 35 civilians.